 Learn how Oracle Ksplice works to make your systems more secure

-Explore the software for managing Ksplice updates
+Explore the clients and tools for managing Ksplice updates

 Review the updates available for your kernel